 |

-ViennaLS is a header-only C++ level set library developed for high performance topography simulations.
-The main design goals are simplicity and efficiency, tailored towards scientific simulations.
-ViennaLS can also be used for visualisation applications, although this is not the main design target.
+ViennaLS is a header-only C++ level set library for high-performance topography and semiconductor process simulations.
+The main design goals are efficiency and simplicity, tailored towards scientific process simulation.

 Documentation and Examples can be found online.